dshemetov/advent-of-code-solutions/README.md

 python runner.py -s 2021.2.b -c
 ```

-## TODO:

-- Finish 2021 problems.
-- Work on 2020 problems.
-- Refactor pre-2020 solutions.
-- Upload Mathematica solutions.

-## AoC 2021

-Python forever.

-## AoC 2020

-Back to Python!

-## AoC 2019

-Still in a Mathematica phase.

-## AoC 2018
+## State

-This year I got through about 13 problems in the set.
-I had a lot of fun learning functional programming with Mathematica's training wheels and finding compact (and sometimes not) ways to solve problems.
-Problems with more complex data structures and non-array logic were a lot harder to write and debug.

-Things learned:
+I got into these puzzles in December 2015 in Los Angeles, while spending time with the Sellin family.
+After a few days of doing not much more than playing SSX Tricky and drinking peppermint schnapps, my brain was beginning to decompress from a tough school semester.
+Evin was toying functional programming paradigms in JavaScript and I dabbled with Python.
+Together on a very large couch, it was a very nice time.

+I'm going to update these solutions at some point, but you can look at the old versions for fun here.
+It's nice to look back and see yourself grow as a programmer.

+- AoC 2021: 43/50 Python.
+- AoC 2020: 32/50 Python.
+- AoC 2019: ??/50 Mathematica.
+- AoC 2018: 13/50 Mathematica.
+Lessons learned:
-* Mathematica has a built-in function for almost everything (e.g. see the three-line solution to Day 6 with [DistanceMatrix](https://reference.wolfram.com/language/ref/DistanceMatrix.html) and [Nearest](https://reference.wolfram.com/language/ref/Nearest.html)).
+  - Mathematica has a some really cool builtin functions (e.g. see the three-line solution to Day 6 with [DistanceMatrix](https://reference.wolfram.com/language/ref/DistanceMatrix.html) and [Nearest](https://reference.wolfram.com/language/ref/Nearest.html)).
-* Even though Mathematica has fast built-ins, Python can be faster for simple for-loops (e.g. see Day 9 and the attached Python solution).
+  - Even though Mathematica has fast built-ins, Python can be faster for simple for-loops (e.g. see Day 9 and the attached Python solution).
 I did not have the courage to try to implement a linked-list in Mathematica for Day 9.

-If only Mathematica notebooks were GitHub viewable.

-## AoC 2015

-I got into these puzzles in December 2015 in Los Angeles, while spending time with the Sellin family.
-After a few days of doing not much more than playing SSX Tricky and drinking peppermint schnapps, our brains finally felt decompressed from a done semester.
-Evin Sellin was really enjoying functional programming paradigms in JavaScript.
-There was a very large couch.
-It was a very nice time.

-I'm going to update these solutions, but you can look at the old versions for fun here.
-It feels nice to look back and see your own growth as a programmer.
+  - Mathematica notebooks don't look great on GitHub.
+  - Mathematica doesn't support lazy iteration natively.
+  - Mathematica doesn't make it easy to make new data structures.
+  - Mathematica debugging isn't easy.
+- AoC 2015: ??/50 Python.